Portlaoise GAA: Senior hurling

-Ladies' Football
+Ladies' football

 The ladies' club was originally formed in 1985 after a meeting and approximately 50 members joined in the first year.
 Two teams were entered into the championship.
-Tom Daly R.I.P was one of the founding members.

 October 1987 saw the ladies' junior footballers win their first title against Mountrath under the guidance of Kevin Farrell.
 They became the first ladies team to win any title representing Portlaoise GAA Club.

-The panel was Paula Kelly, Jackie Walsh, Monica O’Brien, Breda Carter, Geraldine Whelan, Noleen Duggan, Mary O'Loughlin, Cora Graham, Kathleen Tierney, Mairead Ryan, Jacinta White, Catherine Gavin, Deirdre Fennell, Angela Keogh, Lorraine Dowling, Una Fennell, Celina O’Sullivan, Marissa Martley, Margo O’ Callaghan, Angela Strong, Ann Pike, Ann Duggan.

-In 1989 having won the title once again, beating rivals Ballypickas in the final the ladies were promoted to senior ranks but failed to make the final stages of the championship.
+In 1989, having won the title once again, beating rivals Ballypickas in the final, the ladies were promoted to senior ranks but failed to make the final stages of the championship.

 The following year, having gone back to junior ranks the ladies were beaten in the semi-final of the championship but in 1991 the club won its third title defeating Crettyard 2–5 to 1–5.
-The panel included Annett Lawlor, Ann Pike, Jacinta White, Catherine O'Reilly, Jackie Walsh, Noleen Duggan, Mary O’Loughlin, Cora Graham, Kathleen Murphy, Mairead Ryan, Catherine Gavin, Kathleen Tierney, Sharon Conroy, Marita Costigan, Helen Kelly, Eunice Delaney, Olivia Conroy, Mary Conroy, Lorraine Dowling.

 The ladies' club then disbanded for a couple of years and in 1992 Frank Keenan senior club secretary approached Brendan Fitzpatrick with the view of setting the club up again.

-A new committee was elected consisting of Brendan Tynan as club chairman, Brendan Fitzpatrick was club secretary, Rita Fitzpatrick was elected club treasurer and the committee including Anne Scanlon, Cora Graham and Jackie Walsh, Cora Tynan and Muddy Carroll.

 The club again disbanded and re-emerged in 2000 as a juvenile club.
-The club started out at U-14 level and were entered into the U-14 Championship.

-In 2002, the club entered three teams at u-12 u-14 and at u-16 level.
+Originally starting out at U-14 level, by 2002 the club was entering teams at U-12, U-14 and at U-16 levels.
 In 2007, Portlaoise ladies played at senior level for the first time since reforming.

 They competed in their first Laois Ladies' Senior Football Club Championship final in 2016 before being beaten by Sarsfields.
 It was the same result when they again played Sarsfields in the 2017 and 2018 final.
 Portlaoise were to win their first Laois Ladies' Senior Football Club Championship title in 2020 when they defeated reigning champions Sarsfields who were going for nine-in-a-row on a scoreline of 1–12 to 0–12.

+Portlaoise ladies have gone on to win two more Laois Ladies' Senior Football Club Championship finals, beating St. Conleth's 0-12 to 2-05 in the 2022 final and beating them again in the 2023 final 1-6 to 0-7.